Almansi-type decomposition for slice regular functions of several quaternionic variables: Applications

 and by Proposition \ref{Proposizione caratterizzazione slice regolarita con componenti ordinate}

 \end{enumerate} \end{proof}

-The following result highlights a difference between the one and several variables slice regular functions: in the first case the Laplacian is always an axially monogenic functions (this is Fueter's Theorem \cite{Fueter}), in the latter this happens just for the first variable, but in general we can only write it as sum of axially monogenic functions. \begin{lem} Let $m=1,...,n$ and let $f\in\mathcal{S}^1(\Omega_D)\cap\ker(\partial/\partial x_m^c)$, then it holds
+The following result highlights a difference between the one and several variables slice regular functions: in the first case the Laplacian of a slice regular function is always an axially monogenic functions (this is Fueter's Theorem \cite{Fueter}), in the latter this happens only for the first variable.
+But for any variable, we can at least write it as sum of axially monogenic functions. \begin{lem} Let $m=1,...,n$ and let $f\in\mathcal{S}^1(\Omega_D)\cap\ker(\partial/\partial x_m^c)$, then it holds

 \end{lem}